 Cytomegalovirus (CMV) is a common virus that can infect anyone.
 Once infected, your body retains the virus for life.
 Most people do not know they have CMV, because it rarely causes problems in healthy people.
 However, if you are pregnant, CMV is cause for concern because the infection can be transmitted to your baby.
-Congenital CMV (cCMV) is the most common preventable cause of birth defects and hearing loss in infants.
+Congenital CMV (cCMV) is the most common non-genetic, and therefore preventable, cause of birth defects and hearing loss in infants.

 - 1 in 200 Canadian infants are infected with CMV during pregnancy.